-Deionized water is a highly purified form of water in which all ions have been removed through a process called "ion exchange."
-Ions that the deionization process removes include calcium, chlorides, and sodium.
-Deionized water can be used in the home to ensure that only the purest water is being utilized by one's family, however deionized water also has a large range of commercial and industrial applications.
+Deionized water is a highly purified form of water in which all ions have been removed through a process called ion exchange.
+Ions that the deionization purification process remove include calcium, chlorides, and sodium.
+Deionized water can be used in the home to ensure that only the purest water is being used by your family.
+Additionally, deionized water has a large range of commercial and industrial applications.

-Positively charged ions, called anions, are exchanged for hydrogen and hydroxyl.
+During deionization, positively charged ions, called anions, are exchanged for hydrogen and hydroxyl.
 Most water deionizers are filled with a resin that bonds with all other types of ions and removes them from the water, leaving only the hydrogen and hydroxyl ions behind.
 The other ions are physically displaced by concentrated acid and caustic within the resin bed and are subsequently stripped away.
 This process filters the water of ions.

 Testing Deionized Water

 Due to the enormous variety of deionizers available, the level of water quality one can expect to get from a deionizer also varies.
 The most effective way to determine the quality of purified water is by performing a resistivity and conductivity test using a conductivity / resistivity probe.
 Deionized water should have a resistivity of 18.2 million ohm-cm (18.2 mega-ohm) and a conductivity of 0.055 microsiemens.
 The amount of electrical conductivity of deionized water is determined by the amount of ionized particles present in the water.
 Resistivity and conductivity are simply a means of measuring this amount.

 Instruments for testing the quality of deionized water can be either potable or installed in line with direct water flow.
 Portable testers are recommended for on-site work, however they are generally not as accurate as in line testers and should only be used where proper water deionization is not absolutely critical.

 Several industries rely heavily on purified water and, in particular, industrial grade deionized water.
-Among these are health care, laboratory, pharmaceutical, cosmetics, electronics, food processing and car washing.
+Among these are health care, laboratory, medical and pharmaceutical, cosmetics, electronics, food processing, and car washing.